Where will my massage or bodywork session take place?

 Get on the massage table and make sure you are under the sheets before your massage therapist comes into the room.

 You can always dress down to your comfort level.
 As mentioned, you are free to wear anything you want but also consider massage therapists’ position.
 They should be able to work on your body as comfortably as possible as well.

-Women may want to consider not wearing any makeup if they wish to have head or face massage.
+Women may want to consider not wearing any makeup if they wish to have a scalp or face massage.